celery/celery/docs/userguide/tasks.rst

 Retrying a task if something fails
 ==================================

-Simply use :meth:`Task.retry` to re-sent the task.
+Simply use :meth:`Task.retry` to re-send the task.
 It will do the right thing, and respect the :attr:`Task.max_retries`
 attribute: